Healing in Water: Integrating Somatic Experiencing and Hakomi into Watsu® Therapy

 What Is Watsu®?

-Watsu® is an aquatic bodywork therapy technique combining massage, stretching, joint mobilisation, and mindful presence — all performed in warm water (typically 34–35°C).
+Watsu® is an aquatic bodywork therapy technique that combines massage, stretching, joint mobilization, and mindful presence.
+All of this is performed in warm water, typically at a temperature of 34–35°C.

 Supported by water and guided by the practitioner’s attunement, the receiver experiences effortless movement and deep relaxation.
 This gravity-free environment helps reduce muscular tension, calm the nervous system, and invite emotional balance.